marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ![Loading a wasm file](img/instantiate.png "Gluing it yourself")

-The compiled binary will then offer an `exports` object, containing the functions that you have written in the AssemblyScript file, which you can immediately call from JavaScript as if they were normal functions.
+The compiled binary will then offer an `exports` object, containing the functions that you have exported in the AssemblyScript file, which you can immediately call from JavaScript as if they were normal functions.

 Wait.. "*which you can immediately call from JavaScript as if they were normal functions*"...